Cathedraltown

 Cathedraltown is a planned neighbourhood with an estimated population of 3,000 in the City of Markham, just north of Toronto.
 Cathedraltown was named after the Cathedral of the Transfiguration, around which the neighbourhood was built.

 Geography

-Cathedraltown is bordered on the north to Major Mackenzie Drive, on the south to Elgin Mills Road, on the west to Victoria Square Boulevard, and on the east to Highway 404.
+Cathedraltown is bordered on the south by Major Mackenzie Drive, on the north by Elgin Mills Road, on the west by Highway 404, and on the east by Victoria Square Boulevard.

 History

 The land occupied by Cathedraltown was originally farmland owned by Romandale Farms, a breeder and exhibitor of Holstein cows.
 Stephen B. Roman, the late founder of Romandale Farms, built the Cathedral on land he donated.
 In the early 2000s, his daughter, Helen Roman-Barber, working with Donald Buttress, Surveyor of the Fabric Emeritus of Westminster Abbey, developed the design concept for Cathedraltown, based on European cathedral towns.

 The neighbourhood's first residents moved in by 2006 with the completion of homes north of the Cathedral.
 Since then, single- and multi-family housing and mixed-use condominiums have been built to the west and south of the Cathedral.